tigerhippo/NUWITwebsitehackday/README.md

 I could not get a working link to my website for some reason, and I cannot attach a video clip to GitHub, so here are some screenshots of my website.

-The 'Intro', 'Projects', and 'Experience' titles in the top left are clickable, and each leads to a separate page.
+On my actual website (not the screenshots here), the 'Intro', 'Projects', and 'Experience' titles in the top left are clickable, and each leads to their respective pages.
 The 'Oasis', 'NUWIT', and 'NUCALLS' club images are also clickable, and each leads to a page of that particular club's website.

 <img width="1419" alt="Screen Shot 2023-01-23 at 8 13 54 PM" src="https://user-images.githubusercontent.com/60333735/214193133-7e4310ee-3421-49db-943f-dde330b36381.png">